 At times, there have been and will always be issues and concerns that dampen our spirits or challenge our thinking.
 There are events in our personal lives that make school life seem unimportant.
 When these things happen, you will see compassion and care as pupils show patience towards a peer, as staff go the extra mile to get it right for a child or as the team rallies to look after a colleague.
 We value love.

 So what does this mean?

 As a community (pupils, staff, parents, visitors) we all want the best for our children – we want them to be their best.
 Learning, laughter and love are central to achieving this vision.
-Our school aims are equally clear and visible: to prepare our learners for their future; to celebrate each other’s strengths and support each other’s growth, and; to encourage creativity and independent thinking.
+Our school aims are equally clear and visible: to provide high quality teaching and learning; to celebrate children’s achievement in our school and community; to be a nurturing school.
 These three statements define what we want for our pupils (and for ourselves).

 But a vision, core values and intended aims only go so far.
 We also need greater clarity about that that ‘looks like’ around our school and in our classrooms.
 We need visible consistency from everyone, all the time and our 3 ‘responsibilities’ support this; we are all, always ‘Ready, Respectful and Safe’.
 These three words capture every action and attitude that we expect to see in our school.
 To be ready means to be organised, to be tidy and to be prepared for learning.
 To be respectful means to speak kindly, to listen attentively and to show empathy.
 To be safe means to play gently, to walk considerately and to consider others.
 Every desired action and attitude is captured in these words.